 - Speeds: all players offer 2 standard rotating speeds – 33 and 45, but if you want to play any vinyl format, choose a player with 3 RPM speeds – 33, 45, and 78.

 - Bluetooth connectivity and USB port: these added bonuses will give you plenty of flexibility.
-With a Bluetooth-enabled turntable, you’ll be able to stream your audio to soundbar, speakers, or headphones.
-A USB will allow you to convert your vinyl recordings to digital format.
+With a Bluetooth-enabled turntable, you can stream your audio to a soundbar, speakers, or headphones.
+A USB allows you to convert your vinyl recordings to digital format.

 - Design: choose a lightweight and portable design if you want to move your player around the house or take it with you on a trip.